Calculators

 Return type:

-Distributed array with the density in real space on the root rank
+Distributed array with the density in real space on the root rank.

 Get the keys that each result will contain, and dimensions thereof.